-Spanning Tree Algorithm – Path Cost
+Spanning Tree Algorithm – Path Cost Exclusive Details

-When a loop occurs in the switched network, the STP uses path cost to resolve the ports state.
-Path cost is obtained from the speed of the port.
-If all of the connected ports have the same path cost values, then the spanning tree puts the lowest numbered port into the forwarding state.
-The path information is determined using the sum of the individual port costs along the path from the destination to the root bridge.
+The path information is determined using the sum of the individual port costs from the destination to the root bridge.
 Each “destination” is a switch port.
-The default port costs are defined from the speed of the port operates.
+The port’s speed defines the default port costs.
 The table below illustrates the default port cost of the Cisco switches.

 Link Speed | Default Cost (According to old specification) | Default Cost (Revised ) |